 Beth Wolf is the founder and Producing Artistic Director of Midsommer Flight.
-Beth’s directing credits include Hamlet, As You Like It, Twelfth Night,Macbeth, Much Ado About Nothing, Romeo and Juliet and A Midsummer Night’s Dream with Midsommer Flight; LIAR!, which won first place in the 2012 City Lit Art of Adaptation Festival; Rosencrantz & Guildenstern are Dead, Black Magic: An Evening of Shakespeare, Seascape with Sharks and Dancer, Bury the Dead, The Fantasticks, and Shakespeare in the Garden (Promethean Theatre Ensemble).
-Additionally, she has directed for festivals, staged readings, and assistant directed with companies all around Chicago, including Remy Bumppo, Idle Muse, the side project, City Lit Theater, Polarity Ensemble Theatre, and more.
+Beth’s directing credits include Two Gentlemen of Verona, Hamlet, As You Like It, Twelfth Night,Macbeth, Much Ado About Nothing, Romeo and Juliet and A Midsummer Night’s Dream with Midsommer Flight; LIAR!, which won first place in the 2012 City Lit Art of Adaptation Festival; Rosencrantz & Guildenstern are Dead, Black Magic: An Evening of Shakespeare, Seascape with Sharks and Dancer, Bury the Dead, The Fantasticks, and Shakespeare in the Garden (Promethean Theatre Ensemble).
+Additionally, she has directed for festivals, staged readings, and assistant directed with companies all around Chicago, including Remy Bumppo, Artemisia, Idle Muse, the side project, City Lit Theater, Polarity Ensemble Theatre, and more.
+Look for her upcoming work in 2019 at Citadel Theatre and Red Theater.
 Beth is also a co-founder and the former Artistic Director of Promethean Theatre Ensemble.
 She is a proud Northwestern University graduate with a double major in theatre and gender studies.

-As an arts educator, Beth offers private coaching to actors and occasionally teaches professional development workshops with Midsommer Flight.
+As an arts educator, Beth offers private coaching to actors both in acting and in Shakespeare’s First Folio work, and occasionally teaches professional development workshops with Midsommer Flight.
 She has also mentored teenagers through Promethean Theatre Ensemble’s partnership with the Chicago Public Library Teen Volume Reader’s Theatre Project; taught Shakespeare workshops to young girls with The Viola Project; musical theatre to 8 year olds at Apple Tree Theatre in Highland Park; and musical theatre and improv to 9-13 year olds for seven years at Arts Unlimited summer camp in Southern California.

-Kanomé Jones (Associate Producer and Casting Director) has absolutely loved working with Midsommer Flight these past few years as a performer and now, as a staff member.
-She was last seen in Building the Wall (Stage Left Theatre) and has performed as Olivia in the 2015 and 2016 Midsommer Flight production of Twelfth Night.
+Kanomé Jones has absolutely loved working with Midsommer Flight as an ensemble member, Board member, and the former Associate Producer.
+She was last seen in Building the Wall (Stage Left Theatre) and has performed as Olivia in the 2015 and 2016 Midsommer Flight productions of Twelfth Night.
 Other Chicago credits include The Firestorm (Stage Left Theater), The Book Club Play (16t Street Theatre, u/s performed) Titus Andronicus (Babes with Blades Theatre Company) and many short plays and original works with various companies.
-Kanomé is the Casting Director for Strawdog Theatre and an ensemble member of Stage Left Theatre.
-She also completed the acting apprenticeship at Actors Theatre of Louisville.
-Outside of theatre, she is a NASM certified personal trainer at Spindle Fitness and is a proud BFA Acting graduate of Missouri State University.
+Previously she was the Casting and Producing Associate at Victory Gardens, as well as the Casting Director for multiple companies in Chicago, including Strawdog, Stage Left, and Waltzing Mechanics.
+A proud BFA graduate of Missouri State University, before moving to Chicago, she completed the acting apprenticeship at Actors Theatre of Louisville, where she was in the 2012 Humana Festival premiere of Oh!
+Gastronomy and, during the season, in The Elaborate Entrance of Chad Deity, and Sense & Sensibility.
+Ms. Jones is a NASM-certified personal trainer and works as a fitness instructor for Women’s Workout World.

 Board of Directors

-Neal Jain most recently was an executive at Panera Bread leading financial, technology and operational initiatives for the Catering business.
+Neal Jain is a Director at SPINS, INC, the leading provider of retail consumer insights, analytics and consulting for the Natural, Organic and Specialty Products Industry.
+Appealing to his entrepreneurial side, he is turning custom analytics into scalable software for his clients.
+Prior to SPINS, Mr. Jain was a member of the leadership team for Panera Bread’s Catering business responsible for a variety of financial, technology and operational initiatives.
 His previous professional experience spans consumer/luxury products, telecommunications and technology investment banking.
+In addition, Mr. Jain currently serves as the President of the PENN Club of Chicago.
 He received his MBA in Strategic Management and Marketing from The Wharton School of the University of Pennsylvania.
-He also received his BS in Finance and Strategic Management and his BAS in Systems Science from University of Pennsylvania.
-While at PENN, he led Costume Design for Wharton Follies, a comedic variety show, and Stage Management for biannual cultural productions.
+He also received his BS in Finance and Strategic Management and his BAS in Systems Science from the University of Pennsylvania.
+While at PENN, he led Costume Design for Wharton Follies, a comedic variety show, and Stage Management / Emcee for biannual cultural productions.

 Beth Wolf sits on the Board as the Producing Artistic Director of the company.
 In addition to her work with Midsommer Flight, Ms. Wolf also co-founded Promethean Theatre Ensemble in Chicago in 2005, where she served as the Artistic Director until 2014.
 Her past work with Promethean provided invaluable experience managing the day-to-day operations of a small non-profit theatre company, from marketing and fundraising to strong artistic leadership.
 Previously, Ms. Wolf also worked as the Business Manager at Chicago Children’s Theatre, which provided significant experience with non-profit finance, marketing, and development.
 She holds a Bachelor of Science in Communication from Northwestern University.